jeremytammik/tbc/a/1824_adjust_wall_location.md

 ... or so I thought, until this very moment.

-Now I looked a the Revit API documentation Line and [Curve member methods](https://www.revitapidocs.com/2020/92a388f3-4949-465c-b938-2906ff6bdf5b.htm), expecting to point out the `SetEndPoint` methods to you, only to discover they do not exist.
+Now I looked at the Revit API documentation of the Line and [Curve member methods](https://www.revitapidocs.com/2020/92a388f3-4949-465c-b938-2906ff6bdf5b.htm), expecting to point out the `SetEndPoint` methods to you, only to discover they do not exist.

 Oh dear.